SajedurRahmanFiad/PyDataman/README.md

 </br>

-# What is PyVariable?
+# What is PyDataman?
-<b>Basically this module is for saving variables outside your code so that you don't lose their value.</b> </br>
+<b>Basically this module is for saving data specially variables including other data like images or text files outside your code so that you don't lose them.</b> </br>
 Let's say you've created a game with pygame.
 There is a high score system and you want to save the highest score in an online database so that users all over the world can see the highest score.
-Here comes the usage of <b>PyVariable</b>.
-Yes you can also do it without <b>PyVariable</b>, but you've to write more to do so. </br>
+Here comes the usage of <b>PyDataman</b>.
+Yes you can also do it without <b>PyDataman</b>, but you've to write more to do so. </br>
 Again, let's say you don't want a variable to be reset everytime you run your code, here you must use <b>PyVariable</b>.
-Using <b>PyVariable</b>, you can save a variable in your drive (offline) or in an online database.
+Using <b>PyDataman</b>, you can save a variable in your drive (offline) or in an online database.
 It's really simple enough.</br></br>
 One more feature, you can save any of your files in an online databse and download from any device whenever and wherever you need them.</br></br>

 <h3> <i> Note: You can save and read variables of any data type even lists, tuples, sets and dictionaries.
 All of them is supported. </i></h3>